 What is a VPN?

-A VPN, or Virtual Private Network, is a program that allows you to use the internet with end-to-end encryption that can aid in keeping your data secure.
+A VPN, or Virtual Private Network, is a program that allows you to use the internet with end-to-end encryption that can help keep your data secure.

 Should I leave a VPN on all the time?

 This goes for whether you're moving from using public to private WiFi, or you're swapping between devices.
-Luckily, as all the VPNs we've listed above can feature multiple concurrent connections to it, you can protect up to 5, 6, 10 and even an unlimited amount of devices at once.
+Luckily, as all the VPNs we've listed above can feature multiple concurrent connections to, you can protect up to 5, 6, 10, and even an unlimited amount of devices at once.